roadrunner-server/docs/customization/events-bus.md

-# Events bus
+# Event bus

 In a typical application, plugins often need to communicate with one another to coordinate tasks or respond to events.
 RoadRunner provides a built-in event bus that makes it easy for plugins to raise events and listen for events from other plugins.
 This event-driven architecture allows plugins to be more loosely coupled and makes it easier to extend the functionality of your application.

-The RoadRunner Event Bus provides a simple and efficient way to subscribe to and emit events.
+The RoadRunner event bus provides a simple and efficient way to subscribe to and emit events.
 You can subscribe to specific events or use wildcards to subscribe to a broader range of events.
 It also supports message passing, allowing you to include additional information with each event.

 In the following sections, we will explore how to subscribe to events.

-## Subscribing to Events
+## Subscribing to events

 To subscribe to an event, you'll first need to obtain an instance of the event bus and create a channel to receive events.
 You can then subscribe to events using the `SubscribeP` method, which takes an event pattern as an argument.